slewsys/clean_rm/README.md

 # CleanRm

 __CleanRm__ is a Ruby library for managing filesystem trash.
+When a file is deleted, it's moved to a directory from where it can later be restored.
+Files residing in a user's home directory are moved to `${XDG_DATA_HOME}/Trash` (or `${HOME}/.Trash` on OS X).
+To avoid moving across file systems, files outside a user's home directory are moved to a `.Trash` (or `.Trashes` on OS X) directory created in the root of the file system containing the file.
+In the event that such a trash directory does not exist and cannot be created, then a user's home trash directory is used instead.
+On freedesktop.org systems, presently no attempt is made to create `.Trash-$uid` if a top-level `.Trash` directory cannot be used.

 Previously "deleted" versions of a file can be restored in reverse order of deletion.
 Each restore iteration replaces the current file with an older version until there are no more, then the newest version is restored again.

+Options are available for listing deleted files, prompting before every removal and permanently removing files, with or without random overwrites.

 Command-line utility `trash` (described below) is intended as a cross-platform, option-compatible alternative to the Unix `rm(1)` command.